Privacy Statement

 5. Access to your Personal Data

-We take reasonable steps to ensure that the Personal Data that we hold will be accurate and up-to-date.
-You can check the Personal Data that we hold about you, if you are a member through your myCILEX account.
+We take reasonable steps to ensure that the Personal Data that we hold will be accurate and up to date.
+You can check the Personal Data that we hold about you if you are a member through your myCILEX account.
 Alternatively, you can ask us to check by using the website’s Contact Us Form and selecting ‘Data Protection: Query and Request’ on ‘My Query Relates to’ section.
 If you do not have access to the myCILEX Portal or do not wish to log your details on the system, please contact us by email at [email protected].

-7. Storage of Data
+6. Storage of Data

 Personal Data collected by CILEX is stored on secure IT systems.
-This Personal Data can generally be accessed throughout CILEX, except where it is unsuitable to do so, in which case appropriate measures are put in place to ensure Personal Data can only be accessed by those with a need to know.
+This Personal Data can be accessed throughout CILEX, except where it is unsuitable to do so, in which case appropriate measures are put in place to ensure Personal Data can only be accessed by those with a need to know.

 No external person will have access to CILEX records, except in circumstances outlined in the Privacy Notice and Privacy Statement.